box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

 In keeping with industry best practices, we are consolidating the Next Gen and legacy SDKs into a single package.
 This makes migration efforts much easier and allows you to seamlessly add new capabilities to existing applications still powered by the legacy SDKs.

 Ultimately, the Next Generation SDKs will replace the current legacy SDKs as the latest major version release.
-Read more to learn the details.

 ## How it will work